The Cost of Information: The Case of Constant Marginal Costs: Related Literature

 More recently, \cite*{hansen2001robust} and \cite*{strzalecki2011axiomatic} adopted KL-divergence as a tool to model robust decision criteria under uncertainty. \cite*{cabrales2013entropy} derive Shannon entropy as an index of informativeness for experiments in the context of portfolio choice problems \citep*[see also][]{cabrales2017normalized}. \cite*{frankel2018quantifying} put forward an axiomatic framework for quantifying the value and the amount of information in an experiment.

-\paragraph{Rational Inattention.} As discussed in the introduction, our work is also motivated by the recent literature on rational inattention and models of costly information acquisition based on Shannon's entropy.
+\paragraph{Rational Inattention.} As discussed in the introduction, our work is also motivated by the recent literature on rational inattention.
 A complete survey of this area is beyond the scope of this paper; we instead refer the interested reader to \cite*{caplin2016measuring} and \cite*{mackowiak2018rational} for perspectives on this growing literature.

 \paragraph{Decision Theory.} Our axiomatic approach differs both in terms of motivation and techniques from other results in the literature. \cite*{caplin2015revealed} study the revealed preference implications of rational inattention models, taking as a primitive state-dependent random choice data.
-Within the same framework, \cite*{caplindeanleahy2017} characterize mutual information cost, \cite*{chambers2017nonseparable} study non-separable models of costly information acquisition, and \cite*{denti2018} provides a revealed preference of posterior separability.
-Decision theoretic foundations for models of information acquisition have been put forward by \cite*{de2014axiomatic}, \cite*{de2017rationally}, and \cite*{ellis2018foundations}. \cite*{mensch2018cardinal} provides an axiomatic characterization of posterior-separable cost functions.
+Within the same framework, \cite*{caplindeanleahy2017} characterize mutual information cost, \cite*{chambers2017nonseparable} study non-separable models of costly information acquisition, and \cite*{denti2022posterior} provides a revealed preference of posterior separability.
+Decision theoretic foundations for models of information acquisition have been studied by \cite*{de2014axiomatic}, \cite*{de2017rationally}, and \cite*{ellis2018foundations}. \cite*{mensch2018cardinal} provides an axiomatic characterization of posterior-separable cost functions.

 \paragraph{The Wald Model of Sequential Sampling.} The notion of constant marginal costs over independent experiments goes back to Wald's \citeyearpar{wald1945sequential} classic sequential sampling model; our axioms extend some of Wald's ideas to a model of flexible information acquisition.
-In its most general form, Wald's model considers a decision maker who acquires information by collecting multiple independent copies of a fixed experiment, and incurs a cost equal to number of repetitions.
+In its most general form, Wald's model considers a decision maker who acquires information by collecting multiple independent copies of a fixed experiment, and incurs a cost equal to the number of repetitions.
 In this model, every stopping strategy corresponds to an experiment, and so every such model defines a cost over some family of experiments.
 It is easy to see that such a cost satisfies our axioms.